 - Arizona Department of Water Resources (ADWR)'s Withdrawal of Ground Water for Mineral Extraction & Mineral Processing Permit: This permit is required for ground water withdrawal for mining operations.
 This permit was obtained in April 2021 and covers the life of the Cactus Project. - Arizona Department of Environmental Quality (ADEQ) Aquifer Protection Permit (APP): This permit is required for owners or operators of facilities that could discharge a pollutant directly to an aquifer or to a land surface or vadose zone where there is a reasonable probability that the pollutant will reach an aquifer.
 The permit is valid for the life of the facility.
-This permit has been obtained by ASCU for the Stockpile Project on July 29, 2021 and becomes effective upon demonstration of financial capability submitted along with an amendment application in respect of the full project.
-The relevant amendments for full project coverage to include expanded leach facilities, waste dumps and both open pit and underground infrastructure will be filed by ASCU and assessed by the ADEQ in due course.

-- Dust Permit Pinal Air Quality Control Permit: This permit is required for operations that have the potential to generate fugitive dust.
-This permit is renewed yearly.
-This permit was obtained by the Company in January 2020. - Arizona Pollutant Discharge Elimination System (AZPDES) permits (construction and Multi-Sector General Permit): This permit is for stormwater discharges that enter Arizona surface waters or a Municipal Separate Storm Sewer System.
+This permit was obtained by ASCU for the Stockpile Project on July 29, 2021 and becomes effective upon demonstration of financial capability submitted along with an amendment application in respect of the full project.
+Additionally, and on the heels of meetings with the ADEQ, a major amendment for full project coverage to include expanded leach facilities, waste dumps and both open pit and underground infrastructure has been prepared for filing by quarter-end. - Dust Permit Pinal Air Quality Control Permit: This permit is required for operations that have the potential to generate fugitive dust.
+This permit was obtained by the Company in January 2020 and is renewed yearly based on operational need. - Arizona Pollutant Discharge Elimination System (AZPDES) permits (construction and Multi-Sector General Permit): This permit is for stormwater discharges that enter Arizona surface waters or a Municipal Separate Storm Sewer System.
 This permit was obtained for both the mine facility and the nearby shuttered TruStone facility which is situated on Company property. - Pinal Air Quality Control Industrial Permit: This permit is required for operations that have the potential to generate PM10 and/or PM2.5 particulate matter that can affect air quality.
-This permit is renewed yearly and will be applied for by the Company in due course. - Arizona State Mine Inspector Reclamation Plan: This permit relates to all metalliferous mining units and exploration operations with surface disturbances on private lands greater than five acres and will be applied by the Company in due course.
+This permit is renewed yearly and will be applied for by the Company in due course.

+Arizona State Mine Inspector Reclamation Plan: This permit relates to all metalliferous mining units and exploration operations with surface disturbances on private lands greater than five acres and will be applied by the Company in due course.